Federica Pellegrini: 2009

-At the 2009 World Championships in Rome, Pellegrini broke the world record again in the 400 m freestyle with a time of 3:59.15, winning the gold medal and in doing so becoming the first female swimmer to break the 4-minute barrier in the event; she won the gold medal also in the 200 m freestyle and she broke her own world record with a time of 1:52.98.
+In July 2009, Pellegrini competed at the 2009 World Championships in Rome.
+She went 4:01.96 in the heats of the 400 m freestyle, breaking Manaudou's championship record of 4:02.61 from 2007.
+In the final, Pellegrini won the gold medal in a world record time of 3:59.15, becoming the first female swimmer to break the 4-minute barrier in the event.
+Her next event was the 200 m freestyle.
+She broke the world record in the semifinals in a time of 1:53.67, then lowered it again in the final to win the gold medal in a time of 1:52.98.

 At 2009 European Short Course Championships in Istanbul she broke the world record in the 200 m freestyle with a time of 1:51.17.

+2010–2011

-At the 2010 European Championships in Budapest Pellegrini won the bronze medal in the 800 m freestyle, behind Lotte Friis and Ophélie-Cyrielle Étienne, and the gold medal in the 200 m freestyle with a time of 1:55.45; in the same year, she announced that she would be working with Laure Manadou's former coach, Philippe Lucas.
+At the 2010 European Championships in Budapest, Pellegrini won the bronze medal in the 800 m freestyle, behind Lotte Friis and Ophélie-Cyrielle Étienne, and the gold medal in the 200 m freestyle with a time of 1:55.45; in the same year, she announced that she would be working with Manaudou's former coach, Philippe Lucas.

-2011 World Championships

 At the 2011 World Championships in Shanghai, Pellegrini won the gold medal in the 400 m freestyle with a time of 4:01.97, becoming the second female swimmer after Laure Manaudou to win the gold medal in this event at two consecutive World Aquatics Championships.
 Two days later, she won the gold medal in the 200 m freestyle too with a time of 1:55:58, becoming the first female swimmer ever to win this title at two consecutive editions of the World Aquatics Championships; after the success in Shanghai, she parted ways with her French coach and began working with Federico Bonifacenti.